-A chartered accountant by profession, Joan was first elected the Dáil in 1992, and served as Minister of State at the Department of Social Welfare from 1993 to 1994, during which she initiated a series of welfare to work and education initiatives.
-She served as Minister for Development Cooperation and Overseas Aid from 1994 to 1997, in which time she revamped Ireland’s development programme in Africa.
-She was the Labour Party’s spokesperson on Finance from 2002 to 2011, and opposed the bank guarantee in 2008.
+A chartered accountant by profession, Joan represents the Dublin West constituency, and was first elected the Dáil in 1992.
+She has served in a number of ministerial roles.
+She was the Labour Party’s spokesperson on Finance from 2002 to 2011, and opposed the bank guarantee in 2008, realising the catastrophic damage it would do to the Irish economy.
 She was appointed Minister for Social Protection in 2011, and nominated Tanaiste in July 2013.

-She is married to Pat Carroll, they have one daughter Aoife, law graduate of TCD, who now works as a barrister in Dublin.
+Joan is married to Pat Carroll, and they have one daughter Aoife, a barrister.